microsoft/Accera/docs/Tutorials/Pi3_Cross_Compilation.md

 By the end of this tutorial, you will learn how to:

-* Cross compile a simple Matrix Multiplication (MatMul) function for execution on a Raspberry Pi 3.
+* Cross compile a simple Matrix Multiplication (MatMul) function for execution on a Raspberry Pi 3
-* Produce a [HAT](https://github.com/microsoft/hat) package containing the MatMul function that can be called on the Pi 3 target.
+* Produce a [HAT](https://github.com/microsoft/hat) package containing the MatMul function that can be called on Pi 3 target
-* Call the function on a Raspberry Pi 3 from C/C++ code.
+* Call the function from C or C++ code on a Raspberry Pi 3

 ## Prerequisites

-* You should have Accera installed.
-If not, you can find the instructions in [here](../Install/README.md).
+* This tutorial assumes you already have Accera installed.
+If not, you can find the instructions in [here](../Install/README.md)
-* Be familiar with writing Python and C++ code.
+* You should also be familiar with writing Python and C++
-* Have access to a Raspberry Pi 3 device.
+* You have access to a Raspberry Pi 3 device

 ## A naive MatMul algorithm

-Consider the example of multiplying matrices A and B and adding the result into matrix C. In NumPy syntax, this can be expressed as:
+Let's consider the example of multiplying matrices A and B, and adding the result into matrix C. In NumPy syntax, this can be expressed as:

 ```
 C += A @ B
 ```

-A naive algorithm for matrix multiplication typically contains 3 nested for-loops.
-In Python, this can be expressed as:
+A naive algorithm for matrix multiplication typically contains 3 nested for loops.
+Expressed in Python, this could like:

 ```
 # A.shape = (M, K), B.shape = (K, N), C.shape = (M, N)